ZenMagick/ZenMagick/zenmagick/plugins/request/zm_wiki/Readme.txt

 ZenMagick Wiki Plugin
 =====================
 This plugin adds a simple wiki to ZenMagick.
 The wiki itself is driven by pawfaliki (http://www.pawfal.org/pawfaliki).

+NOTE: pawfaliki.php is a patched version to work in this context.
+Updating this file with a newer version without modifications will *not* work.

 INSTALLAION